griffda/PROCESS-/documentation/proc-pages/getting-started.md

 ## Hints

-The above sections should indicate that it is the complex iter-play between the constraint equations and the iteration variables that determines whether the code will eb successful at producing a useful result.
+The above sections should indicate that it is the complex inter-play between the constraint equations and the iteration variables that determines whether the code will eb successful at producing a useful result.
 It can be somewhat laborious process to arrive at a working vase, and experience is often of great value in this situation.

 It should be remembered that sufficient iteration variables should be used to solve each constraint equation.
-For instance, a particular limit equation may be $A \leq B$, i.e. $A = fB$, where the f-value $f$ must lie between zero and one for the relation to be satisfied.
+For instance, a specific limit equation may be $A \leq B$, i.e. $A = fB$, where the f-value $f$ must lie between zero and one for the relation to be satisfied.
 However, if none of the iteration variables have any effect on the values of $A$ and $B$, and $A$ happens to be *greater* than $B$, the `PROCESS` will clearly not be able to solve the constraint.

 The lower and upper bounds of the iteration variables are all available to be changed in the input file.
 Constraints can be relaxed in a controlled manner by moving these bounds, although in some cases care should be taken to ensure that un-physical values cannot occur.
 The code indicates which iteration variables lie at the edge of their range.

-It is suggested that constraint equations should be added one at a time, with sufficient new iteration variables activated at each step.
-If the situation becomes unfeasible it can be helpful to reset the initial iteration variable values to those shown in the output from a previous feasible case, and rerun the code.
+It is suggested that constraint equations should be added one at a time, with required new iteration variables activated at each step.
+If the situation becomes unfeasible it can be helpful to reset the initial iteration variable values to those shown in the output from a previous feasible case and rerun the code.